 “Losses” has the meaning assigned to such term in Section 11.1.

-“Managed Capacity” means the net capacity (gross output less station service load) of the Facility used to generate Power, expressed in MW, excluding (i) any capacity committed under any tolling arrangement between the Owner and Energy Manager, and (ii) in the sole discretion of and at the express election of either Owner or Energy Manager, any portion of the Facility’s capacity sold by Owner to any Third Party other than Affiliates of Owner, commensurate with the percentage ownership of such Third Party, but excluding transactions with Third Parties which will be managed by Energy Manager, and (iii) any capacity of a Train prior to Train Substantial Completion Date for that Train.
+“Managed Capacity” means the net capacity (gross output less station service load) of the Facility used to generate Power, expressed in MW, excluding (i) any capacity committed under any tolling arrangement between the Owner and Energy Manager, and (ii) in the sole discretion of and at the express election of either Owner or Energy Manager, any portion of the Facility’s capacity sold by Owner to any Third Party other than Affiliates of Owner, commensurate with the percentage ownership of such Third Party, but excluding however, transactions with Third Parties which are in fact managed by Energy Manager, and (iii) any capacity of a Train prior to Train Substantial Completion Date for that Train.

 “Marketing Plans” has the meaning set forth in Section 3.1(a).